Basic styling

 Rendered image

-And we are now moving to something much more interesting…
+And now we are moving into something much more interesting…